-Bethany, a small college of national distinction, was founded March 2, 1840.
-For more than 170 years, Bethany College has been a highly contemporary institution based in the tradition of the liberal arts.
+Bethany was founded March 2, 1840 and for more than 175 years, Bethany College has been a highly contemporary institution based in the tradition of the liberal arts.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.